mdppml/PP-GWAS/Code/README.md

 sbatch ppgwas.sh base_port number_of_samples number_of_snps number_of_covariates number_of_blocks number_of_folds number_of_parties number_of_blocks_per_run
 ```

 If you're not working with slurm, you must activate multiple instances of `run_client.sh` depending on the number of computational nodes apart from the server.
+Modify 'p' accordingly with each run.

 ```bash
 python run_server.sh 8110 1000 10000 5 2 5 3 2